Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/06_alpha_omega.md

         downstream of the Exaflare sequence, and the starting point is the other end of the Exaflare telegraphs.</li>
       </ul>
+      <p>Alternatively, you can wait to <em>after the boss's second
+      auto-attack</em> to briefly go out towards the edge of the arena to get better view of the whole arena before joining the party in the middle.</p>
     </td>
   </tr>
 </table>